 The very lovely and extremely talented singer/songwriter, Emily Hearn of Athens, GA allowed me to interview her on September 11, 2013 just before her new album "Promises" was released on October 8th.
 This interview was previously posted on another Blog but since I'm back to PeachPrenni, I wanted to share it here.
-If you haven’t had a chance to check out Emily’s music, I promise you are missing out.
+If you haven’t had a chance to check out Emily’s music, I promise you that you are missing out.
 You can find her on iTunes or directly through her website at emilyhearn.com.
 I hope you enjoy getting to know her; she is an absolute joy!

 So Emily, as an ice-breaker, I’m going to tell you a funny story.
 The first time I ever attended Athens Church, I heard Rudy Vaughn singing on stage and I just thought--this guy is SO amazing; why is he singing at a local church?
 So I approached him afterwards and said, “Hey--great performance!
 I have to say that I think you really have something here and you should consider pursuing it.”
 He was gracious enough to simply say, “thank you.”
-So on the car-ride home, I Googled him and discovered that he had won the HardRock Battle of the Bands and was on stage in London with Bruce Springsteen, Dave Matthews, The Killers, etc. So I read this out loud to my husband who said, “How embarrassing!
+On the car-ride home, I Googled him and discovered that he had won the HardRock Battle of the Bands and was on stage in London with Bruce Springsteen, Dave Matthews, The Killers, etc. So I read this out loud to my husband who said, “How embarrassing!
 No more advice to the singers at our church!”
 LOL.
-So fast forward a few months and I hear YOU on stage and I’m completely mesmerized.
-I just thought--this girl is incredible!
-So again I walk up to you and say “I really think you’re amazing and that you should pursue singing beyond church.”
+So fast forward a few months later and I hear YOU on stage at church and I’m completely mesmerized.
+I just thought--this girl is so incredible!
+I walk up to you and say “I really think you’re amazing and that you should pursue singing beyond church.”
 And once again I Google you on the car-ride home and find your music video for “RoofTop” which features the one and only Bill Murray.
 I just started laughing.
-Here’s the thing--my mother has this ability to walk into any store, any thrift-shop and pick up the most expensive item in the store because she just has an eye for it.
+Here’s the thing--my mother has this ability to walk into any thrift-shop and pick up the most expensive item in the store because she just has an eye for it.
 So I’m gonna pat myself on the back here and say that I clearly have an ear for real vocal talent. ;)

 E: Don’t worry because it always makes our day when someone walks up and says that.
 And yes--Rudy is really talented!
-His band, "The A-Town A-List" is booked up every weekend the whole year!
+His band, "The A-Town A-List" is booked every weekend the whole year!
 I think they are doing really well and they have an awesome manager!”

 Okay enough about him--let’s talk about YOU… How old were you when you knew that you could really sing?”

 E: I didn’t figure out I could sing for a really long time.
-I would try out for plays and never got an important part.
+I would try out for plays but never got an important part.
 I was so afraid to sing in front of people that when I would sing at church I just stared down at the ground the whole time.
 I don’t think anyone ever thought--”hey that girl should be a singer!”
 It was actually later on--I taught myself how to play the guitar when I was a senior in high school and I started writing songs when I was a freshman in college.